 Compassion has taken form in figurative works and self-portraits, particularly, a probing 1989 image in which Escoffery’s piercing eyes seek refuge behind a compositional arrangement of vertical and diagonal crossbars.
 The visual dynamic created by the positioning of a small black square and the blackened vertical plane containing his features creates a continuum of repression and impelling need to break out.
 “Windows of the Mind”, 1989, is a reflection on memory.
 The work incorporates three nudes behind a scrim of overlapping translucent planes that partially conceal, but do not hide, the emotional bifurcation of the time and involvement.
 Yet Escoffery, with equal sensibility, softened by a mood of repose, displays the touch of the poet in the serene portrait on paper, of “Josephine Riley Matthews”, 1990.

 In 1994, Escoffery explored the visual potential of imaging technology developed for the Internet in two series, “Jazz Musicians and Portraits”.
 A diversionary style for Escoffery, it was inspired by ‘time’ – the sequence of resolution that engaged and impacted on the artist’s eye.
 In “Diva”, 1994, the face evolves from squares creating a photographic image.
 His fineness in exacting the juxtaposition of color and shape remarkably captures the facets, jewel-like quality of au courant processing.
 The Artist claims non-conformity by resisting the limitations of stylistic formulas, but his remarkable and prolific achievement contradicts his modesty.
 His eclecticism is a directional force constantly prompting him to paint as his whim directs.
-His personality reveals a sensitivity rarely seen among artist of the late 20th century.
+His personality reveals a sensitivity rarely seen among artists of the late 20th century.

 Marilyn Becker